Thespyinthehole/JAssembly/docs/src/Overview.md

     java -jar JAssembly.jar -r Program -regs 10 -mem 64

+### Debug Mode

+This mode will print all the memory and registers each step.
+It has the same parameters as run, except it has `-d` rather than `-r`.
 ### Prerequisites

 This project uses Java and therefore you will require at least Java 8, as this project uses some Java 8 features.